busrayatlav/Istanbul-metro-passenger-analysis/README.md

-# Metro Passenger Data Analysis and Prediction
+# Istanbul Metro Passenger Data Analysis and Prediction

 This project analyzes metro passenger data obtained from the **IBB Open Data Portal** (Istanbul Metropolitan Municipality).
 The project includes cleaning and processing the dataset, exploratory data analysis, visualization of trends, and applying a prediction model to forecast passenger counts.